- Contact Information

 Performance evaluations are performed during an employee’s probationary period and annually thereafter.
 Performance evaluation processes and forms are dependent upon the collective bargaining agreement by which your position is classified.
 Non-Represented managers, while not covered by a collective bargaining agreement, receive performance evaluations annually.

-A waiver of tuition to the fourteen PASSHE universities is available to eligible employees and their dependents.
+A waiver of tuition to the State System universities is available to eligible employees and their dependents.
 Eligibility guidelines and specific benefit administration differs according to the employee’s collective bargaining agreement or non-represented status.
-Request forms are available below.

 Your safety is very important to us.
 If you should become injured at work, immediately report the injury to your supervisor.
 Your supervisor will provide directions to you prior to visiting a health care provider.